Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 | Small components (LEDs, resistors, wires, etc.) | N/A                                                                                                                  | ~15.-                  |
 | **Total**                              |                                                                                                                               | ~670.-                 |

 The cost breakdowns do **NOT** include housings for the monitors, as this is very dependant on the exact use case.
 They could be as simple as a plastic food container.
 For this project, the housings were 3D-printed on a consumer grade FDM printer.
-For more details on these, see [section 1.3.](#13-3d-printed-housings) of this README file.
+More details on these, can be found in [`section 1.3.`](#13-3d-printed-housings) of this README file.

 ### 1.3.
 3D printed housings